Can you take out a life insurance policy on someone else?

 Your adult child

-If you have co-signed private loans with your children, you may want to take out a life insurance policy to cover those loans if your child dies prematurely.
+If you’ve co-signed private loans with your children, you may want to take out a life insurance policy to cover those loans if your child dies prematurely.

-Alternatively, if you’re the adult child in this scenario, it might make sense for you to take out a life insurance policy on your parents and pay their premiums, so you’re covered for the unexpected.
+Alternatively, if you’re the adult child in this scenario, it might make sense for you to take out a life insurance policy on your parents and pay their premiums, so you’re covered if they pass away and you need financial support.

 Your sibling